Sampling using Adaptive Regenerative Processes: Adapting the regeneration distribution

 The rate $\nkap$ Poisson process is simulated using Poisson thinning, so it is assumed that there exists a constant

 such that $\nK > 0$.
-The distribution $\mu_t$ is therefore a mixture of a fixed distribution $\mu_0$ and a discrete measure $N(t)^{-1}\sum_{i=1}^{N(t)} \delta_{X_{\zeta_i}}(x)$.
-The constant $a$ is called the \emph{discrete measure dominance time}, since it is the time at which regeneration is more likely to be from the discrete measure in the mixture distribution.
+The distribution $\mu_t$ is a mixture of a fixed distribution $\mu_0$ and a discrete measure $N(t)^{-1}\sum_{i=1}^{N(t)} \delta_{X_{\zeta_i}}(x)$.
+The constant $a$ is called the \emph{discrete measure dominance count}, since it is the time at which regeneration is more likely to be from the discrete measure in the mixture distribution.

 Algorithm \ref{algo:adaptive_restore} describes the method.
 Three Poisson processes, one homogenous and two inhomogeneous, are simulated in parallel.
 Here, the process is generated for a fixed number of tours, though another condition such as the number of samples or simulation time could equally be used.